PavanRangani/docs/docs/prd/investments-views/capital-calls-and-distributions.md

 ## System Rule
 - Shows Capital Call amount or Cash Distribution or Value (Stock Distribution) of each Investor of each fund for an activity.
 - Shows all activities (Draft, Approved, Completed) of the family where the login user is associated.
-- Shows ony those Investor having activity task or whose `Create Task` checkbox is ON.
+- Shows only those Investor having activity tasks or whose `Create Task` checkbox is ON.
 - Allows filtering records by: `Family`, `Investor`, `Fund`, `Activity` & `Issue Date`.
 - Allows exporting records by Excel
-- For `Both` type Distribution, system shows a 2 entries for one investor.
-One is for Cash Distribution and second is for Stock Distribution.
+- For `Both` type Distribution, system shows 2 entries for one investor.
+One is for Cash Distribution and the second is for Stock Distribution.
-- For `Net` type activity, It has total 2 amount `Cash Disrtribution` & `Capital Call` but system shows only single entry for investor based on Net amount.
+- For `Net` type activity, It has a total of 2 amounts `Cash Distribution` & `Capital Call` but system shows only a single entry for investors based on Net amount.
-- For `Net with Separate Fund`, there are 2 types fund available for single investor in an activity but system shows only single entry for Investor based on Net amount.
+- For `Net with Separate Fund`, there are 2 types of funds available for single investors in an activity but system shows only a single entry for the Investor based on the Net amount.
 - If the same investor has the same fund, it will show two separate entries in view for it.

 ## UX Rule